cryptic-monk/nyzo-voting/README.md

 - Instead of wgetting the script, you can of course also copy-paste it (and please do read it before using it).
 - The script pulls the voting signatures from this public repository: ``https://``.
-If you don't trust this process, you can create a file called vote.sig containing the signatures you want to vote on and vote as follows:
+If you don't trust this process, you can create a file called vote.sig in the same directory that contains the vote script with the signatures you want to vote on and vote as follows:

 `sudo python3 vote.py yes vote.sig`
 `sudo python3 vote.py no vote.sig`